 Azure cannot be compared to SharePoint.
 They are apples and oranges.
 SharePoint is a customizable web application that can integrate with various other Microsoft services (like Exchange server for Outlook integration of your company data, and OneDrive for Business for file sharing of your company data.).
 It can store documents for your team to access.
 It can house checklists for your team to work on.
 An advanced SharePoint programmer can create advanced customized workflows for your business using SharePoint which you can use to track leads, sales, orders, or internal projects.
 It is very robust in what it does, but it doesn’t run regular Windows Software.
 For that, you need a server.
 Azure is an option for running a virtual server in the cloud.

-For server setup and support in Toronto, speak to our team today.
-We have been offering small business IT solutions since 2003.
+TUCU is a Toronto IT Support Company.
+For help with your Azure services or cloud services in general, speak to our team today.
+We have been offering small and medium business IT solutions since 2003.
+Want to know more?
+Reach out to us today.